- Year of study: Year 3 and 4, four semesters.

 The Academy also arranges optional courses and specialist seminars on topics like musicians' health, performance preparation, how to be a freelancer and commercial awareness.

 Organisation and methods vary in this course.
-The student's independent work with rehearsing and material studies (recordings, literature) related to rehearsing is central.
+The student's independent work with rehearsing and material studies (recordings, literature) related to the rehearsal process is central.
 Students will participate in several organised concerts and performances.

-- Individual guidance and classes with instrument teacher will take place weekly.
+- Individual guidance and classes with principal instrument teacher will take place weekly.

 Students have registered automatically for instruction/supervision and assessment in the course in accordance with the study progress requirements set out in the individual education plan.